lk2776/p8105_final_project/proposal.md

 - Analysis and Visualizations:
-  - Analysis of Whole vs. Other-than-Whole Milk Consumption Across the Years in the United States: show the results using line plots.
+  - Analysis of Whole vs. Other-than-Whole Milk Consumption Across the Years in the United States: Show the results using line plots and quantify the relationship between year and milk consumption for both whole and other-than-whole milk types using linear regression models.
   - Analysis of Consumption Patterns for Flavored Whole vs. Flavored Other-than-Whole Milk Across the Years in the United States: Show the results using line plots.
   - Analysis of the Distribution of Milk Cows Across Regions and Years in the United States: Present the results using a violin plot and a geographic distribution map.
+Additionally, examine how the distribution of milk cows is influenced by geographical factors over time.
   - Analysis of the Distribution of Milk Production per Cow Across Regions and Years in the United States: Present the results using a violin plot and a geographic distribution map.
+Apply regression models to study how milk production per cow varies across regions and years.
 - Coding Challenges:
   - Data Tidying: The datasets are large, so we need to tidy them and use relevant data.